Payment by Text: How It Works and Why You Should Offer It

-Many businesses already use SMS to communicate with customers because it’s quick, effective and affordable.
-And even though SMS technology is a few decades old, it’s constantly evolving.
-One of the newest ways to mass texting is to take payments.
+Many businesses already use SMS for regular communication with customers because it's quick, effective, and affordable.
+And even though SMS technology is a few decades old, it's constantly evolving.
+One of the newest ways of utilising the text messaging channel involves facilitating payments via text-to-pay.

 Most consumers are familiar with paying online nowadays.
-SMS is a great alternative payment option because once it’s set up, it can provide a frictionless checkout experience.
-Furthermore, 35% of customers would actually like to pay by text.
+SMS is a great alternative payment option to cash.
+Once text payments are set up, they can provide a frictionless checkout experience.
+Furthermore, popular online publication Small Business Trends notes that 35% of customers would actually like to pay by text.
 However, not many businesses currently offer this payment option.
-If you want to please your customers, SMS payments are well worth considering.
+If you want to charm your customers, SMS payments are well worth considering.

-In this article, discover how SMS payments work, how texts can be used to process and encourage payments, plus the benefits for both customers and businesses.
+In this article, you will discover how SMS mobile payments work, how text-to-pay can be used to not just process but also encourage payments, plus the benefits for both customers and businesses.

-SMS is a powerful marketing tool, helping to attract prospects, keep existing customers engaged and land more sales.
-Typically, you’d divert subscribers from your text message to your website for them to browse products and then (hopefully) checkout.
-But with SMS payments, you can use text messaging for the entire process – promoting a particular product, sealing the deal and then taking payment.
+SMS is a powerful marketing tool, helping to attract prospects, keep existing customers engaged, and land more sales.
+Typically, you'd divert subscribers from your text message to your website for them to browse products and then (hopefully) checkout.
+But with SMS payments, you can use text messaging for the entire process, from promoting a particular product to sealing the deal, right up to the payment processing stage.

 SMS can be used as a standalone payment method where the customer sends a simple text response to confirm payment.
 For example: